 2. Transformation of the corporate network architecture paradigm.

 „The next big thing about security that we’re going to see this year is the inversion of the corporate network.
 It used to be that everything really important was in place and a small number of holes were inserted into the protective fabric to allow external communication.
 2021 is the year when the long-predicted network deperimeterization finally happens.
 The leading indicator of this is companies that are moving away from Active Directory legacy on-premises architecture and moving all their identities to Azure AD with modern cloud-based technology.”

 3. Accelerating the adaptation of digital as main communication channel – „You’re on mute”.

 The points mentioned above, and not only, cause an unprecedented increase in the number of threats.
-Since suddenly everyone has switched to online and communicate via networks and computers, does this increase several times the already huge number of attack vectors?
+Since suddenly everyone has switched to the online and communicate via networks and computers, does it increase several times the already huge number of attack vectors?
 The answer is obvious and that is why in 2021 we will see increase in trends that started to take shape in 2020.